The Ancestry of Nathaniel Martin

 Nathaniel Martin’s parents were James Martin, who was born in the late 1770s in Virginia and died 9 October 1856 in Martintown, Green County, WI, and Rebecca Pearcy, born circa 1790 in Bedford County, VA, who survived until at least 1860.
 That Nathaniel had these particular parents is not in doubt.
 But as one goes back in time, there are some major blanks in his family tree.
 Certainly it is fair to say that we know less about Nathaniel Martin’s forebears than we do about those of his wife, Hannah Strader.

 The lack of available material is especially profound regarding the origins of Nathaniel’s father, James Martin.
 What we do have is not reliable.
 For example, Nathaniel’s biography in the 1901 volume, Commemorative Biographical Record of the Counties of Rock, Green, Grant, Iowa, and Lafayette, Wisconsin, states that James’s father was born in Ireland.
 We can’t trust that.
 The same source also states that Nathaniel’s maternal grandfather James Pearcy was born in England.
 This is known to be untrue.
 James Pearcy was native to the Colonies.
 The immigrant was his father -- Nathaniel’s great grandfather -- John Pearcy.
 The tendency in old-fashioned biographies to get the timing of family emigration from Europe wrong is notorious.
 There is ample reason to suspect that this factor was in play in the 1901 sketch in regard to the Irish side of the family.
 James Martin’s parents were probably either native Virginians or came as children from Pennsylvania.
 The latter possibility looms large because James was likely to have been a native of Franklin County, VA.
 That was a county whose original population of white settlers had come as a result of a major migration in the mid-1700s of Irish, Scots, and German families from Pennsylvania down the Carolina Road (also know as the Great Indian Warrior Path) to the piedmont just east of the Blue Ridge Mountains.
 There were Martins among those families, including one James A. Martin noted on the list of original settlers, who was of the right generation to be a great-grandfather of Nathaniel.
 Unfortunately the surname Martin is so common it turns up in lists of original settlers of just about every sub-region of the thirteen colonies.
-Until better clues turn up, it is impossible to be sure just what family James Martin (father of Nathaniel) sprang from.
+Until better clues narrow the possibilities, it is impossible to be sure just what family James Martin (father of Nathaniel) sprang from.
 The doubt is great enough that we can’t totally discount the possibility that James’s parents did personally hail from Ireland.
 All that can be said with any degree of confidence is that James appears to have been a resident of Franklin County in 1809 when the James Pearcy family -- including Rebecca, who was then about nineteen years old -- moved there from neighboring Bedford County.
 (A larger version of Bedford County had spawned Franklin County in 1785.
 The Pearcy clan lived in the part that retained the Bedford designation.)
 One way or another, he was in Franklin County when he and Rebecca married one another on the 18th of October, 1811.
 (Old family notes say the marriage date was the ninth.
 This is probably an error.
 It could be the date the marriage bond -- the 18th Century equivalent of a marriage license -- was signed.)

 There is one shred that might indicate a means to uncover James Martin’s ancestry.
 His eldest son was named Redmond Martin.
 This is a very unusual first name and probably indicates Redmond was the maiden last name of James’s mother.
 A man named Lawrence Redmond acquired a land patent for four hundred acres in Louisa County, VA 12 April 1753.
 A man named Ignatius Redmond took his oath of allegiance to the Colonies in 1777 in Pittsylvania County, VA.
 It is worth asking if either or both of these men might have been relatives.

-If the heritage of James Martin remains frustratingly obscured, we can be consoled that the genealogical background of Rebecca Pearcy extends much further into the light of day.
+While the heritage of James Martin remains frustratingly obscured, we can be consoled that the genealogical background of Rebecca Pearcy extends much further into the light of day.
 This is particularly true concerning her immediate male ancestors, namely her father James Pearcy and her grandfathers John Pearcy and Paulser Smelser.
 These men lived long enough -- and documentation about them is plentiful enough -- to create reasonably accurate biographical sketches of them.
 Furthermore, with those three figures as “research anchors,” it is possible to be sure of the identities of several more of Rebecca’s ancestors, including some of the females.

 John Pearcy of England settled in Bedford County, VA in the late 1760s and lived out the rest of his long life there, much or all of it on his substantial holdings along Goose Creek.
 In the 1810s, as an elderly widower, John bequeathed and/or sold the estate to his youngest sons Edmond, Henry, and Nicholas.
 Edmond was by that point a resident of Botetourt County and consequently sold his share to Henry and Nicholas.
 The latter duo each ended up with about three hundred acres apiece, Nicholas and his wife and children taking possession of the original home.
 After Nicholas’s death in 1854 the property soon passed out of family hands, but thanks to the unbroken chain of deed transfers preserved in county records, it is easy to show that the modern-day address of the original home is 1704 Quarterwood Road, Montvale, VA.
 It is still rural property.
 The village of Montvale, population approximately 700, is about a mile to the northwest.
 Montvale is about ten miles west of the town of Bedford and about ten miles northeast of the city of Roanoke.
 The home at 1704 Quarterwood Road and its outbuildings even now (or at least as of the early 1980s, when John’s elderly Florida-based great great granddaughter Frankie Pearcy McAlpine paid a visit) contain parts of the historical structure such as the log-lumber inner frame of the main house and the brick foundations of the outbuildings, which were probably in John’s day the kitchen and the spring house.
 (A spring house was an 18th-Century version of a refrigerator.
 It was a root-cellar-sized structure designed so that cold springwater ran through it.
 Sealed containers were placed in the water, which kept the contents nicely chilled.)